-A spending limit of £22,743,507 is recommended for the department in 2010/11 which represents an increase of £269,576 or 1.20% over last year.
-The main items of expenditure of the department are outlined at Appendix 5.
+A spending limit of £22,743,507 is recommended for the Department in 2010/11 which represents an increase of £269,576 or 1.20% over last year.

-Setting aside the additional costs outside the control of BCC and the Department's contribution to the council wide efficiency savings which are explained separately, the Department has a net increase in expenditure of £234,561 compared to 2009/10.
+Setting aside the additional costs outside the control of BCC and the Department's contribution to the Council-wide efficiency savings which are explained separately, the Department has a net increase in expenditure of £234,561 compared to 2009/10.
 Within this net increase, the Department has increased its budget for arterial routes by £329k.
-This is to ensure that the council maintains the capacity to engage in local regeneration (Renewing the Routes) activity and completes the implementation of ongoing initiatives.
+This is to ensure that the Council maintains the capacity to engage in local regeneration (Renewing the Routes) activity and completes the implementation of ongoing initiatives.